-There are always some health risks that are more acute when travellers are trekking at high altitudes.
+There are always some health risks that are more acute when travelers are trekking at high altitudes.

 When you go higher elevation, the sun’s rays are more powerful because you are closer to the sun, therefore pack a hat, sunglasses and wear lots of sunscreen to avoid getting sunburnt.

 Altitude sickness, also called Acute Mountain Sickness (AMS) generally occurs above 2,500 meters, but serious altitude sickness is rarely occurs below 3,000 meters.
 Symptoms range from suffering a mild headache and weariness to a life-threatening situation, where fluid in the lungs (HAPE) or brain (HACE) is built-up.
 AMS is caused by the body having difficulty adapting to the lower oxygen levels at higher altitudes.
 Usually this is exacerbated by ascending too quickly but could also be due to individual sensitivities.
 As AMS can be fatal, it is important to know about the disease, its symptoms, how to prevent them and how to treat AMS.